Bose enhancement of excitation-energy transfer with molecular-exciton-polariton condensates

 Finally, Fig.~\ref{fig: Rabi-frequency dependence} shows the time evolution of the exciton population $p_\text{D}(t)$ ($0<t<200\;\text{fs}$) at the donor for varying values of the collective Rabi frequency $\Omega_\text{R}\sqrt{N}$ when the group of acceptors is initially prepared in the molecular-exciton-polariton BEC state with $N_\text{p}=4$.
 It can be observed that although the EET dynamics after a short time ($t<100\;\text{fs}$) are almost independent of the molecule--cavity coupling strength, after a longer time, the EET rate becomes smaller for a weaker light--matter interaction.
 This decrease in the EET rate can be attributed to the effect of decoherence that can be mitigated by a sufficiently strong molecule--cavity coupling through the polaron decoupling effect~\cite{Phuc21}.
 Moreover, the preparation of a molecular-polariton condensate also requires a strong light--matter interaction.

-\textit{Discussion}--When a group of $N_\text{A}$ acceptor molecules are strongly coupled to a single mode of an optical cavity, in addition to the lower- and upper-polariton states, there exist a manifold consisting of $(N_\text{A}-1)$ dark states, which are not coupled to the cavity field~\cite{Ribeiro18}.
-In the case of a donor with equal coupling strengths to all acceptors considered above, it can be shown that the coupling of the donor to any dark state in the group of acceptors would vanish~\cite{Supp}.
+\textit{Effects of the dark-state manifold}--When a group of $N_\text{A}$ acceptor molecules are strongly coupled to a single mode of an optical cavity, in addition to the lower- and upper-polariton states, there exist a manifold consisting of $(N_\text{A}-1)$ dark states, which are not coupled to the cavity field~\cite{Ribeiro18}.
+In the case of a donor with equal coupling strengths to all acceptors considered above, it can be shown that the coupling of the donor to any dark state in the group of acceptors would vanish (see Appendix~\ref{appdx: Excitation-energy transfer to the dark-state manifold} for details).
 This is the case, for example, when the molecules are embedded in a nanocavity~\cite{Chikkaraddy16} as the effective range of the dipole-dipole interaction, through which excitation energy is transferred between molecules, is of the order of 10 nm.

 In a more typical experimental setup using a microcavity whose size is much larger than the effective range of the dipole-dipole interaction, if the number of donors is small and/or the EETs from different donors are independent, the energy transfer to the acceptor's lower-polariton state can be overwhelmed by that to the acceptor's huge manifold of dark states.
 This undesirable effect of dark states has been predicted theoretically for the singlet fission~\cite{Martinez18} and observed experimentally in the intersystem crossing between singlet and triplet excited states~\cite{Eizner19}.